The reading list kids pick!

-Each year, 12,500 children from different regions of the United States read newly-published children’s and young adult trade books and vote for the ones they like best.
+Each year, over 36,000 children from different regions of the United States read newly-published children’s and young adult trade books and vote for the ones they like best.
 These Children’s Choices, selected from more than 500 titles, can be counted on as books children really enjoy reading.

 Since 1974, Children’s Choices has been a trusted source of book recommendations used by teachers, booksellers, librarians, parents, caregivers — everyone who wishes to encourage young people to read for pleasure — and children themselves.

 The project is co-sponsored by the CBC and the International Literacy Association (ILA).

 Winning Titles (Annotated Lists)